W. Moxon Cook: History

 Cook was born at "Ladywood", near Modbury, South Australia, the eldest son of William Cook (c.
 1815 – 18 November 1897), who arrived in SA aboard Rajasthan in 1837, and in 1855 married Janet Whitehead MacNee (c.
 1836 – December 1915), a daughter of Dr. John MacNee.
-They were a talented and literate family: Moxon's sister Edith Agnes Cook (1859–1942) was in 1876 the first female student at Adelaide University, and second principal of the Advanced School for Girls, and later, as Edith Agnes Hübbe, ran her own school.
+They were a talented and literate family: Moxon's sister Edith Agnes Cook (1859–1942) was in 1876 the first female student at the University of Adelaide, and second principal of the Advanced School for Girls, and later, as Edith Agnes Hübbe, ran her own school.
 Katherine Dixon Cook (1874–1960) was a well-known musician and pianoforte teacher.

 Cook was a prize-winning student at J. L. Young's Adelaide Educational Institution and early showed a love of sport, especially cricket, at which he displayed considerable ability.

 On leaving school began working for The Register, where his uncle John Howard Clark was editor.
 He left to work for the Central Roads Board, but the journalistic streak had not left him: from 1877 he contributed to his old employer occasional pieces on horse racing under the pen-name "Trumpator".
 In 1880, the sporting editor D. M. Magill retired, and Cook was appointed his replacement.
 He continued to write as "Trumpator", not only on the turf, but other sports as well.
 He had a deep understanding of the subject and wrote fearlessly but with such charm that he seldom ran into difficulties.
 His stories of the early days of South Australian racing were always interesting.

 In September 1892 he left Adelaide for Melbourne to replace E. S. Chapman, "Augur", as sporting editor of The Australasian, which had a reputation for sports writing second to none.
 He was treated to special farewells by the newspaper staff, by the Adelaide Savage Club, of which he was a member, and by a host of friends at his old watering-hole, the Globe Hotel on Rundle Street, at which Sir Richard Baker (then Chairman of the S.A.J.C.) presided.
 W. B. Carr, a longtime collaborator, took his place at the Register, under the byline "Tarquin".